LVGL9 XML Guide

 <!-- Ghost (transparent) for toolbars --><ui_button variant="ghost" icon="settings"/>

-<!-- Destructive action --><ui_button variant="destructive" text="Delete"/>
+<!-- Destructive action --><ui_button variant="danger" text="Delete"/>

-<!-- Icon + text --><ui_button variant="primary" icon="check" text="Confirm"/>Variants: primary, secondary, ghost, destructive
+<!-- Icon + text --><ui_button variant="primary" icon="check" text="Confirm"/>Variants: primary, secondary, danger, success, tertiary, warning, ghost, transparent, outline (an unknown variant falls back to primary)

 Built-in defaults: Responsive button_height (48/52/72px), border_radius, auto-contrast text color